michel-kraemer/gradle-download-task/README.md

 <dt>authScheme</dt>
 <dd>The authentication scheme to use (valid values are <code>Basic</code> and
 <code>Digest</code>).
 If <code>username</code> and <code>password</code> are
 set, the default value of this property will be <code>Basic</code>.
-Otherwise this property has no default value. <em>(optional)</em></dd>
+Otherwise, this property has no default value. <em>(optional)</em></dd>
 </dl>